Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is

 Knowing how to make the white sauce is an essential skill that serves all cooks well.
 White sauce is tasty, versatile, and it can help to complete a particular dish.
-It is the basis for many dishes and being able to make your own saves you from having to use canned soups in recipes.
+It is the basis for many dishes and making your own saves you from using canned soups in recipes.
 Plus, you control the taste and texture.

 Uses for white sauce are nearly endless.
 It can be used as a creamy pasta sauce or to top a plate of chicken and noodles; it can be used as a base for an eggplant-and-Parmesan casserole, or in scalloped potatoes.
 It can be used as a topping for veggies.
 Imagine a buttery white sauce over Brussels sprouts.

 You can also easily jazz things up, adding other ingredients such as a little wine and sliced mushrooms for a gourmet mushroom sauce.
 How about adding garlic and Parmesan for a topper for green beans?
 If you add cheese, you have a velvety-smooth cheese sauce that goes perfectly over broccoli or that can be used to make cheesy scalloped potatoes or tasty homemade macaroni and cheese.